nabto/edge-esp32/README.md

 # nabto5-esp-eye example integrations

-This repository includes examples of how to make a nabto edge integration using the esp32
+This repository includes examples of how to make a Nabto Edge integration using the esp32.
+For a general introduction to Nabto Edge, please see https://docs.nabto.com as well as the [integration guide](https://docs.nabto.com/developer/guides/integration/intro.html).

 ## simple

-Is a very very minimal integration example of setting up a nabto edge coap.
-No user authentication is setup in the example
+A minimal integration example of setting up a Nabto Edge CoAP device.
+No user authentication is setup in the example.

 ## tcptunnel

-Is an example creating a small webserver which can be reached by nabto tunnel services It includes setup/configuration of iam and policy services
+An example creating a small webserver which can be reached by a Nabto Edge Tunnel.
+It includes setup/configuration of access control through IAM and policies.

 ## common

-This is NOT an example.
-This is a common integration "glue" component that glues the Nabto5 into the ESP32 environment.
-The component is used by all the examples
+Common integration "glue" component that glues the Nabto5 into the ESP32 environment.
+The component is used by the above examples.

 ## nabto-embedded-sdk

-This is a git submodule pointing to the nabto embedded sdk sourcecode repository
+This is a git submodule pointing to the Nabto Edge Embedded SDK repo.